hchiam/please/README.md

 ## Access List Index:

 ```
+please no need to say please
-please assign list of one and two and tree bark to variable crazy list
+assign list of one and two and tree bark to variable crazy list
+assign list from zero to two to sequence
-please for each item in crazy list
+for each item in sequence
-    please print index variable item of crazy list
+    print index variable item of crazy list
-please end for
+end for
 ```
 --> This prints: `1`, `2`, `'tree bark'`